Get your home holiday-ready 🎄 SEE ALL IDEAS

 How to Install Floating Shelves

-Before hanging anything, it’s important to find out what your wall is made of.
-Ideally, you should attach floating shelves (or anything else you’re hanging) to a wall stud, as this will give you the most supportive base for your project.
+Before hanging anything on your wall, it’s important to figure out what your wall is made of.
+Ideally, you should attach floating shelves (or anything else you’re hanging) to a wall stud, because it support the shelves’ weight best.
 A stud finder—a hand-held device that uses a magnet to detect metal, such as the nails and screws in the wall studs of your home—can help you locate these.

 +